ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

 105. ### You want to use automated machine learning to find the best regression model for predicting the price column.

-      training_data -
-     The training data to be used within the experiment.
+     - Training_data - The training data to be used within the experiment.
 It should contain both training features and a label column (optionally a sample weights column).
 If training_data is specified, then the label_column_name parameter must also be specified.

-      validation_data -
-     Provide validation data: In this case, you can either start with a single data file and split it into training and validation sets or you can provide a separate data file for the validation set.
+     -  Validation_data - Provide validation data: In this case, you can either start with a single data file and split it into training and validation sets or you can provide a separate data file for the validation set.
 Either way, the validation_data parameter in your AutoMLConfig object assigns which data to use as your validation set.

+       Example, the following code example explicitly defines which portion of the provided data in dataset to use for training and validation.

+       ```
-Example, the following code example explicitly defines which portion of the provided data in dataset to use for training and validation. dataset = Dataset.Tabular.from_delimited_files(data) training_data, validation_data = dataset.random_split(percentage=0.8, seed=1) automl_config = AutoMLConfig(compute_target = aml_remote_compute, task = 'classification', primary_metric = 'AUC_weighted', training_data = training_data, validation_data = validation_data, label_column_name = 'Class' )
+       dataset = Dataset.Tabular.from_delimited_files(data)
+       training_data, validation_data = dataset.random_split(percentage=0.8, seed=1)
+       automl_config = AutoMLConfig(compute_target = aml_remote_compute, task = 'classification', primary_metric = 'AUC_weighted', training_data = training_data, validation_data = validation_data, label_column_name = 'Class' )
+       ```

-      label_column_name -
+     - label_column_name

+{:start="106"}
 106. ### What are Hyperparameters in Bayesian Samplig?

      Hyperparameters are adjustable parameters you choose to train a model that govern the training process itself.
 Azure Machine Learning allows you to automate hyperparameter exploration in an efficient manner, saving you significant time and resources.
 You specify the range of hyperparameter values and a maximum number of training runs. uniform(low, high) -